 Most of us Christians are familiar with the story of David, Bathsheba, and the warrior David killed in order to cover up his affair, Uriah.
-In the countless times that I have read this story, I paid little attention to Uriah.
+In the many times that I have read this story, I paid little attention to Uriah.
 Even though he is a central figure in this account, he is overshadowed by the renowned King David and the enormity of David’s sin.
 Uriah is the victim, of course, but as often happens, the victim’s story can get lost because of the weightier personalities.
 But God never forgot Uriah and He made sure that his name would never be forgotten.

 Who was Uriah the Hittite?